UK train fares set to rise after year of commuter misery

 Rail users could be looking at an increase of almost 3 per cent in the cost of travel, based on inflation data set to be announced on Wednesday.
 Last month, a number of services were cancelled because of record temperatures, with many train operating companies concerned that tracks could buckle in the heat.

-That would add more than 100 pounds (S$168) to an annual standard-class season ticket from Sevenoaks in Kent, southeast England, into central London.
+That would add more than £100 (S$168) to an annual standard-class season ticket from Sevenoaks in Kent, south-east England, into central London.

-UK train services were fully privatized in 1997, and there's long been public resentment at high ticket prices, often directed at the train operating companies which manage the routes.
+UK train services were fully privatised in 1997, and there has long been public resentment at high ticket prices, often directed at the train operating companies which manage the routes.

 The RPI is already a much-maligned measure of inflation and was stripped of its quality mark in 2013.
-While it's down from 3.2 per cent a year ago, it's usually much higher than other measures, such as the Consumer Prices Index.
+While it is down from 3.2 per cent a year ago, it is usually much higher than other measures, such as the Consumer Prices Index.

-As a result, it rewards some bondholders and pensioners, whose returns are based on the index, and penalizes rail users and student loan borrowers, whose interest payments are linked to the measure.
+As a result, it rewards some bondholders and pensioners, whose returns are based on the index, and penalises rail users and student loan borrowers, whose interest payments are linked to the measure.
+BLOOMBERG

-In a report last month, UK lawmakers called on the Office for National Statistics to make immediate changes to its calculation, saying that a "simple mistake in price collection" had gone "unresolved for a decade."